RobinChao/human_activity/README.md

 # human_activity

-#### Human Activity by Smartphone Data Set
+#### Human Activity Prediction Using Smartphones Data
-[Human Activity Recognition Using Smartphones Data](https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) is available from UC Irvine for Machine Learning tasks.
+Could you predict human behavior using smartphone accelerometer and gyroscope data?
+An answer can be attempted using the [Human Activity Recognition Using Smartphones Data Set](https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) from UC Irvine.
 Accelerator and gyroscope data from a Samsung Galaxy S II smartphone was measured for 30 subjects performing six activites (*WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING*).
 The raw smartphone data was processed into 561 variable columns.
 Each subject repeated the activities over 50 times, resulting in over 10,000 rows of data.
 Data was split into 21 subjects for training data and 9 subjects for test data.

-#### Prediction by Random Forest and Primary Component Analysis
+#### Prediction by Random Forest and PCA with Logistic Regression
 + Prediction of human activity was done using a [Random Forest Classifier](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) from scikit-learn.
-+ Prediction was also done using [Primary Component Analysis](http://scikit-learn.org/stable/modules/decomposition.html#pca) to reduce dimensionality before input to [Support Vector Machines](http://scikit-learn.org/stable/modules/svm.html#svm) and [Logistic Regression](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) Classifiers from scikit-learn.
++ Prediction was also done using [Primary Component Analysis](http://scikit-learn.org/stable/modules/decomposition.html#pca) to reduce dimensionality before input to [Logistic Regression](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) and [Support Vector Machines](http://scikit-learn.org/stable/modules/svm.html#svm) Classifiers from scikit-learn.

 #### Exploration: Random Forest
 Data exploration is given in __read_clean_data.py__.
 Multiple column labels seemed redundant, and were reduced to 478 columns.
 Classification parameters were explored using a grid search, giving 85% to 90% prediction accuracy on a validation set.
 Each parameter set was repeated several times, showing little variation between many of them, as shown in boxplots.
 The top ten important columns varied from one repetition to the next, with seven being consistently within them.
 A near optimum was estimated at {*n_estimators 100*, *max_features 'sqrt'*}, and 90% prediction accuracy was confirmed on test data.